TeamCOMPAS/COMPAS/docs/getting_started.md

 If you do not have python3 installed, install it by following the instructions below for your OS:

 * For macOS: We recommend installing python and its libraries using MacPorts.
 You can follow the instructions on https://astrofrog.github.io/macports-python/
-* For Linux/Ubuntu OS, run `sudo apt-get install python3`.
+* For Linux, install `python3` using your package manager (e.g. in Ubuntu, run `sudo apt-get install python3`).
 We recommend installing the required python libraries using the package installer pip.
 E.g. To install numpy, run `pip install numpy`.

 ## 2. Evolving your first binary